Robin Cowan

 Robin Cowan is a Canadian former pair skater.
 With partner Sherri Baier, he won the World Junior Championships in 1976, its inaugural year, and then went on to win the Canadian national championships in 1978.

+He went on to become Professor of Management at the University of Strasbourg, France, and Professor of Economics at Maastricht University, the Netherlands, after studying at Queen's University in Canada and at Stanford University in the United States, where he received a Ph.D. in economics and an M.A. in philosophy.